-My work explores our place in the world in its broadest sense.
+My work explores our place in the world and our relationship in its broadest sense.

 WE CAN NO LONGER HAVE EVERYTHING THAT WE WANT… BUT WE CAN BE MORE THAN WE EVER IMAGINED.

 Micky Renders is an artist/educator/activist.
-Her studio work has been the subject of solo exhibitions at ARTSPACE artist-run centre in Peterborough, and the Art Gallery of Peterborough in 2011.
-Finding Joy, a 50 foot long body of 26 paintings, was purchased in 2013 and donated for permanent installation at the Peterborough Regional Health Centre.
+She has recently completed her Masters in Adult Education.
+A Portrait of Transformative Learning is a suite of paintings, now on display at St. Francis Xavier University in the McDonald Library, completed in her practice-based research.
+She exhibits her work across Ontario and her studio work has been the subject of solo exhibitions at ARTSPACE artist-run centre in Peterborough, and the Art Gallery of Peterborough in 2011.
+Finding Joy, a 50-foot long installation of 26 paintings is part of the permanent collection at the Peterborough Regional Health Centre.

-Micky works tirelessly to promote social justice and inclusion -- employing the transformative power of the arts.
+Much of the focus of Micky's art practice is to promote social justice and inclusion.
 She often engages a broader community in her projects.
-Micky is a director and a co-founder of the SPARK PHOTO FESTIVAL.
-OUTSIDERS2012 (with Kim Renders) was one of the most popular open call events selected for Nuit Blanche in Toronto 2012 and was featured on the cover of NOW Magazine.
-She has curated several major group shows including Still ReFrame for ReFrame International Film Festival and Lovers in a Dangerous Time for AIDS2006 International Conference in Toronto.
+Micky is a former director and a co-founder of the SPARK PHOTO FESTIVAL.
+OUTSIDERS2012 (with Kim Renders) was one of the most popular interactive open call events selected for Nuit Blanche in Toronto 2012 which was featured on the cover of NOW Magazine.
+She has curated several major group shows including Still ReFrame for ReFrame International Film Festival and Lovers in a Dangerous Time for the AIDS2006 International Conference in Toronto.

 2018 Prime Minister’s Award for Teaching Excellence - Certificate of Achievement